soumiknafiulferdous/Online-Medicine-Shop/README.md

 4. The people can view the details of the medicine that are available in this online shop without signing in the account.

-5. People/Customer has to Sign up, then sign in to this website for buying the medicine from the online shop.
+5. Customer has to Sign up, then sign in to this website for buying the medicine from the online shop.

-6. People/Customer can give the review on the medicine, but before he/she has to sign in.
+6. Customers can give the review on the medicine, but before he/she has to sign in.

-7. People/Customer can see the offer on the medicine and can buy the medicine at the discount rate.
+7. Customer can see the offer on the medicine and can buy the medicine at the discount rate.

 8. Medicines can be exchanged, if the medicines are bought from this shop and are not opened.